opf/openproject/docs/user-guide/projects/project-lists/README.md

 **Archived projects** - returns all projects that are not active, of which you were a member or have the right to see.

-**Public project lists** - shows all project lists that are public, i.e. that were shared with everyone within an OpenProject instance.

 **My private project lists** - shows all the project lists that you have customized and saved.

-**Shared project lists** - shows all the project lists that were shared with you.
+**Shared project lists** - shows all the project lists that were shared with you or you shared with others..

 **Project status** - includes projects filters based on a project status.